Franciscus Kuijpers

-Franciscus Antonius Kuijpers (born 27 February 1941), is a Dutch chess International Master (IM) (1964), Dutch Chess Championship winner (1963) and Chess Olympiad three-times team and individual medalist (1974, 1976).
+Franciscus Antonius Kuijpers (27 February 1941 – 25 May 2024), was a Dutch chess International Master (IM) (1964), Dutch Chess Championship winner (1963) and Chess Olympiad three-times team and individual medalist (1974, 1976).

 Biography

 In 1959 Franciscus Kuijpers represented the Netherlands in the World Junior Chess Championship and ranked 10th.
 In 1963, he made the biggest success of his chess career, winning the Dutch Chess Championship.
 Franciscus Kuijpers was winner of many international chess tournaments.
 In 1964, he was awarded the FIDE International Master (IM) title.

 Franciscus Kuijpers played for Netherlands in the Chess Olympiads: